The analytic structure of the Landau gauge quark propagator from Pad\'e analysis: Summary and Conclusions

 The investigation of the poles and branch cuts using Pad\'e approximants for the Landau gauge pure Yang-Mills gluon and ghost lattice propagators and for the full QCD quark propagator show significant differences between them.
 Indeed, only for the gluon case the method clearly identifies poles at complex momenta.
 The presence of complex poles associated with the gluon propagator were already seen in \cite{Dudal:2010tf}, where the compatibility of the predictions of Gribov-Zwanziger type of actions, see \cite{Vandersickel:2012tz} and references therein, with the propagators calculated with lattice QCD simulations was investigated.
 In this sense, the observation of complex poles for the gluon propagator favors the Gribov-Zwanziger type of approach to the quantization of non-Abelian theories but it also rises questions about the definition of a proper quantum theory for non-Abelian theories; see e.g. the discussion in \cite{Hayashi:2021nnj,Hayashi:2021jju} and references therein.
 The absence of complex conjugate poles for the pure Yang-Millgs ghost and full QCD quark propagators requires understanding the dynamics of the theory.
 If only one of the fundamental QCD propagators has poles at complex momenta, it implies that a delicate tunning has to take place that prevents complex poles in the ghost and quark propagators.
 Looking at the Dyson-Schwinger equations for the quark propagator and for the ghost propagtor, the mechanism responsible for the absence of the complex poles for these two propagator should translate in some type of constrains for the full ghost-gluon vertex and the full quark-gluon vertex.
 Recall that the aforementioned Dyson-Schwinger equations involve only these two vertices besides the propagators.

 The known solutions of the Dyson-Schwinger equations for the quark propagator suggest the presence of poles at complex momenta that the Pad\'e method is unable to identify.
 If this is a limitation of using Pad\'e approximants to look at the analytic structure of the propagators, or it is due to the statistical precision of the simulations, or a limitation of the available analysis of the Dyson-Schwinger gap equation remains to be investigated.
+It is well known that the analytical structure predicted by the Dyson-Schwinger equations for the the quark propagator dependes, to some extend, on how the quark-gluon vertex is dressed.
 Despite this difference, the quark and the ghost propagators computed from these equations are in good agreement with the outcome of the lattice simulations, suggesting that the description of the fundamental QCD propagators with continuum functional methods captures the essential of the dynamics of the theory.

 The Pad\'e analysis of the Landau gauge quark propagator identifies also a pole for Minkowski momentum, i.e. real on-axis negative Euclidean momentum, with a positive residuum.
 The naive interpretation of such a pole translates into a free asymptotic single quark state.
 However, it is well known that positive violation occurs for the quark propagator, i.e. the spectral density of the quark is not positive defined, and the quark propagator can only be described by a single pole in addition with other structures that, overall, prevent the quarks to appear as free particles.
 Unfortunately, the method used herein does not provide information on the structure beyond the single pole of the fermionic propagator.